YongchengYAO/YongchengYAO.github.io/_pages/cv.md

 Education
 ------
+* M.ScR. in Biomedical Artificial Intelligence, University of Edinburgh, 2024
 * M.Phil. in Imaging and Interventional Radiology, Chinese University of Hong Kong, 2020
 * B.Eng. in Biomedical Engineering, South China University of Technology, 2017